 - Attendance for Pupil Premium students was 94.09% compared to the school average of 94.68%.
 This compares to 90.2% in 2013/14 and 92.3% in 2014/15, and 93.1% in 2015/16; an improvement of 3.89% over three years.

 - The Progress 8 score for pupil premium students is estimated to be -0.1 (increased from a progress 8 score of -0.6 in 2016), compared to a progress 8 score of 0 for non-pupil premium students.

 - There was an increase from 2016 in the percentage of pupil premium students achieving a standard pass in both Maths and English.

 - The Progress 8 measure for Pupil Premium students is estimated to increase by 0.5; this will be validated on publication of the ASP report.

 - All Pupil Premium students attended at least one enrichment activity.
 These activities covered a range of experiences such as community support, academic excellence and development of social skills and all have focused on raising aspirations.

 Examples of support that the Academy plans to fund via the Pupil Premium Funding allocation include:

-- A focus on core subjects, English and mathematics, including the employment of academic coaches in both subjects.
+- A focus on core subjects, English and mathematics, including the continued employment of academic coaches in both subjects.